 FALL 2020 & SPRING 2021 COURSES: ONLINE and HYBRID

-UPDATED Q: What will classes look like for Fall 2020?
+Q: What will classes look like for Spring 2021?

-SIPA will offer a total of 245 courses this Fall (including courses with multiple sections) – equivalent to the number and scope of courses offered in Fall 2019.
+SIPA will offer more than 200 courses this Spring (including courses with multiple sections) – equivalent to the number and scope of courses offered in Spring 2020.
 All courses will be taught online for the entire semester.
-Nearly 25% of courses will be taught in Hybrid mode, which means professors will use SIPA HyFlex classroom to teach students simultaneously online and in-person.
-Courses are identified in SIPA Google Doc (here) as either ‘Online Only’ or ‘Hybrid’.
+Nearly 30% of lectures and seminars will be taught in Hybrid mode, which means professors will use SIPA HyFlex classroom to teach students simultaneously online and in-person.
+Lectures and seminars are identified (here) as either ‘Online Only’ or ‘Hybrid’.

 Two underlying commitments guided the decision to offer both Online and Hybrid courses: First, SIPA is committed to provide options that conform with public health regulations and allow students to choose the educational mode that best suits their individual circumstances.
 Second, SIPA is committed to ensure that, regardless of whether students take courses Online or Hybrid, their educational experience is of similarly high quality.

-SIPA faculty worked hard over the summer to transform their courses for online instruction.
-Their redesigned courses will utilize best practices, including interactive tools to facilitate engagement, out-of-class group work that allows students to work together at a time of their choosing, and asynchronous (recorded) materials that students may view when convenient.
+SIPA faculty have redesigned courses for online instruction, utilizing an array of best practices, including interactive tools to facilitate engagement, out-of-class group work that allows students to work together at a time of their choosing, and asynchronous (recorded) materials that students may view when convenient.
 Because students will take classes from around the world, nearly all courses will be recorded and posted on CourseWorks.
-Only about a dozen out of 245 courses will not be recorded, and these faculty are providing accommodations for students who might find it difficult to attend every session.
+Very few courses will not be recorded, and these faculty are providing accommodations for students who might find it difficult to attend every session.
 The SIPA Bulletin and SIPA Google Doc identify courses that will not be recorded and other useful information, and those faculty list accommodations in their respective syllabi.

 Q: What will “Hybrid” classes look like?

-Subject to public health restrictions, SIPA will offer about 25% of courses in ‘Hybrid’ mode.
+Subject to public health restrictions, SIPA will offer about 30% of lectures and seminars in ‘Hybrid’ mode in Spring 2021.
 Faculty will simultaneously teach online and in-person students from a SIPA classroom.
 All classrooms have been upgraded with cameras and microphones to facilitate engagement of in-person and online participants.
-Large monitors have been added to nearly all classrooms to make it easier for online and in-person participants to interact with one another.
+Large monitors have been added so that online and in-person participants can interact with one another.
 Students in a Hybrid classroom will be able to see online students – via their own laptop and, in most classrooms, via the new monitors.
 Special microphones in classrooms will allow in-person students to be heard by those online, without using laptop microphones.
 A camera in the back of the classroom will provide several views of the classroom, including the professor at the podium or the chalkboard at the front of the room.
 In-person and online students will see all content shared by the professor.

 Q: How many sessions of a Hybrid course will be taught in-person?